 Marta has been working on projects that focused on diverse aspects of international & domestic energy & climate policy design and economic evaluation, in particular she has extensively worked on formulation of mitigation goals and strategies, for example for the development of (I)NDCs.
 She has developed sound expertise on mitigation instruments, such as emission trading, voluntary programmes, NAMAs, sectoral targets and project-based mechanisms, along with a notable track record of MRV and accounting-related work.
 Based at the University of Cape Town, under MAPS, she advanced her know-how on policy- and decision-making, complex theories & policy implementation, and consolidated an international network of climate and development practitioners.

-She speaks Spanish, Catalan, French, German and Dutch.
+She speaks English, Spanish, Catalan, French, German and Dutch.